Sovereign Harbour Residents Association banner

 The main reason Harbour residents pay a charge is that the harbour entrance now prevents the natural drift of shingle that would otherwise protect the north harbour beach, so shingle has to be transported to the beach in lorries or supplied by dredger (see the "Shingle Bypassing" panel).
 That extra work would not be necessary if the harbour didn’t exist.

-The curent beach work is carried out by Pevensey Coastal Defence Ltd (PCDL) on behalf of the Environment Agency under a Public Private Partnership (PPP/PFI) agreement.
-The agreement ends in 2025.
+The current beach work is carried out by Pevensey Coastal Defence Ltd (PCDL) on behalf of the Environment Agency under a Public-Private Partnership (PPP/PFI) agreement that ends in 2025.
 SHRA has asked to be involved from an early stage when new arrangements are being considered.

-The beaches are monitored and surveyed throughout the year, but most of the shingle work is carried out during the winter months.
+The beaches are monitored and surveyed throughout the year, but most of the shingle work is done during winter.

 PCDL's Main Activities

-● Recycling - Drifting shingle that temporarily builds up in some places is moved back to areas of erosion in large dumptrucks.
+● Recycling - Drifting shingle that temporarily builds up in some places is moved back to erosion areas in large dump trucks.
 More information >

 ● Reprofiling - Shingle is drawn down the beach in storms.
 It is pushed back to ensure the beach crest width remains wide enough.
 More information >